The Green Card: Everything You Need to Know

 To be eligible for a Conditional Green Card through marriage, an individual must demonstrate that the marriage is legitimate and not solely for the purpose of obtaining a Green Card.
 The couple must also provide evidence of their ongoing marriage and relationship to remove the conditions on the Green Card.

-The process to remove the conditions on a Conditional Green Card involves filing a petition with the USCIS, providing all necessary documentation and evidence of the ongoing marriage, and attending an interview with a USCIS officer.
+The process to remove the conditions on a Conditional Green Card involves filing a petition with the U.S. Citizenship and Immigration Services (USCIS), providing all necessary documentation and evidence of the ongoing marriage, and attending an interview with a USCIS officer.

 Once the conditions are removed, the individual will receive a permanent Green Card that is valid for ten years.
 The permanent Green Card provides the same benefits and rights as the regular Green Card, including the ability to live and work in the United States indefinitely.